 The external validation of the GARFIELD-AF risk model was done in ORBIT-AF, an independent population registry from the US registry and Danish AF cohort consisting of patients with AF derived from the Danish nationwide registries.
-The calibration plots for the GARFIELD-AF risk model in ORBIT-AF and Danish AF cohort for 2 year all-cause mortality, non-haemorrhagic stroke/SE and major bleeding are shown in figure S2 and Figure S3.
+The calibration plots for the GARFIELD-AF risk model in ORBIT-AF and Danish AF cohort for 2-year all-cause mortality, non-haemorrhagic stroke/SE, and major bleeding are shown in Supplementary material online, Figures S2 and S3.